konrad-jamrozik/droidmate/README.md

 # Working with DroidMate code base

+## Setting up IntelliJ

 DroidMate is developed with IntelliJ IDEA  using the directory-based project format (`.idea`  directory).
 To work with DroidMate, IntelliJ has to be configured with all the dependencies used for daily building (e.g. JDKs) plus it has to have the following:

 * Gradle plugin.
 * Android Support plugin.
 * Kotlin plugin.

-After opening an IntelliJ project (see section below), run `Refresh all gradle projects` from `Gradle` plugin toolbar.
+After opening an IntelliJ project (e.g. `repo/dev/droidmate`), run `Refresh all Gradle projects` from `Gradle` plugin toolbar.
 After this you should be able to `Build -> Make Project` and run the tests (see section below).

+If you run into problems, please see the [troubleshooting section](#Troubleshooting IntelliJ setup).

+### Troubleshooting IntelliJ setup

+* In case you run into `Java development kit not set` error or similar after clicking `Refresh all Gradle projects`, just manually point to your local installation of it.
+Relevant tool window for that will be available from the error message.

+* If IntelliJ builds fail erratically, close it, do full clean and build from Gradle and reopen IntelliJ.

+* When opening `repo/dev/droidmate` in IntelliJ, it is expected to have the following error:
+> Unsupported Modules Detected: Compilation is not supported for following modules: DummyAndroidApp.
+Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.

+The `DummyAndroidApp` project is added only to enable Android plugin views, like e.g. logcat.

+* If you get on Gradle rebuild:
+> Unsupported major.minor version 52.0

+Ensure that Gradle is using JDK 8 in: `Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM`.

+### IntelliJ projects

+Following directories are sources which can be opened  as IntelliJ projects (`File -> Open`):

+* `repo/dev/droidmate` -- the `droidmate` project: main sources of DroidMate.
+* `repo/dev/apk_fixtures_src` -- the `apk_fixures_src` project: sources of apk fixtures used in the `droidmate` project tests.

-### IntelliJ settings
+## IntelliJ settings

 My settings.jar can be obtained from [this GitHub repo](https://github.com/konrad-jamrozik/utilities/tree/master/resources).
 To import them to IntelliJ click: `File -> Import Settings...`